erkghlerngm44/r-anime-soulmate-finder/README.md

     # Or using a submission as the source of comments
     $ python3 -m soulmate_finder MAL_USERNAME --submission SUBMISSION_ID

-    # Or using all ftfs this year as the source of comments
+    # Or using Free Talk Fridays (FTFs) as the source of comments (by default, the last 10 will be used)
     $ python3 -m soulmate_finder MAL_USERNAME --ftf
+    # Use more FTFs...
+    $ python3 -m soulmate_finder MAL_USERNAME --ftf LIMIT

 Optional flags